Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Latent Variational Autoencoder Model

 $\widetilde{\mu}_I = f_\lambda(\lambda)$, $\widehat{\lambda} = g_\lambda(\mu_I)$, and $d_\lambda$ is a weighted distance between spectra \citep{aumentado2019geometric},

 where $N_\lambda$ is the number of elements used in the spectrum.
 This formulation is inspired by Weyl's estimate \citep{weyl1911asymptotische,reuter2006laplace}, which posits approximately linear eigenvalue growth asymptotically.
 The motivation is to avoid overweighting the higher elements of the spectrum (corresponding to higher geometric frequencies and thus noisier, small-scale shape details).
+See also \citet{cosmo2019isospectralization}.
+Note that this does not assume a particular structure for the LBO, nor for the growth of its eigenvalues; rather, it is a heuristic for reducing the effect of the monotonic growth of $\lambda$ (i.e., non-linear growth will simply change the relative importance of the frequencies in the loss).